Welcome to the Studs Terkel Center for Oral History

 Founded in 2005, the Chicago History Museum’s Studs Terkel Center for Oral History collaborates with community partners to promote oral history as a tool of social justice.
 Through documenting diverse Chicago voices, the center carries forward the legacy of well-known actor, DJ, oral historian, journalist, and writer Studs Terkel.
 The most recent projects include a youth engagement component, training middle and high school students as oral historians.
 Over the past three years, the center has collaborated and developed projects related to the West Side communities of East Garfield Park and North Lawndale and the Chicago area’s Muslim and Polish communities.

-Through an ongoing oral history interview process, staff, interns, and volunteers have collected more than forty oral histories since 2016 with a goal of at least sixty.
-These interviews serve as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago, open now through May 31, 2021.
+Through an ongoing oral history interview process, staff, interns, and volunteers have collected nearly 150 oral histories since 2016.
+These interviews serve as the interpretive backbone of the exhibition American Medina: Stories of Muslim Chicago.

 North Lawndale Sesquicentennial